holepunchto/bare/docs/threat-model.md

 - `libuv`
 - Bare's own C in `src/`
 - Every addon compiled into the binary, and every addon loaded before the seal
-- The embedder, including its options, its `argv`, its `env`, and whatever it hooks up to `Bare.IPC`
+- The embedder, including its options, its `argv`, and whatever it hooks up to `Bare.IPC`
 - The OS and its loader

 ## Who we are defending against